wso2/choreo-samples/gsheet-new-row-to-zoho-people-attendance/readme.md

-Use template (Google Sheets New Row to Zoho People Attendance) to add the attendance entry in Zoho People when a new row is added to Google Sheets.
+# Google Sheets New Row to Zoho People Attendance
 ## Use case
 We can make our day-to-day information organized and represented in a generic format with the help of Google Sheets.
 Most companies use fingerprint systems to take the attendance of their employees.
 In such cases, they can append each attendance entry to a Google Sheet.
 By using this integration, we can automatically add the attendance entry in Zoho People when a new row is added to a Google Sheet which will contain information about the check-in and check-out details of each employee.
 It will make easy the process of keep tracking the attendance in Zoho People.
-This template can be used to add the attendance entry in Zoho People when a new row is added to Google Sheets.
+This sample can be used to add the attendance entry in Zoho People when a new row is added to Google Sheets.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/gsheet_new_row_to_zoho_people_attendance <newProjectName>`
 * Zoho People account
 * Google cloud platform account